silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ensures the browser knows where to locate your site's images and css files.

 	:::ss
-	$MetaTitle
 	$Title
 	$SiteConfig.Title

-These three variables are found within the html `<title>` tag, and are replaced by the text set in the "Meta Title", "Page Name", or "Settings -> Site Title" fields in the CMS.
+These two variables are found within the html `<title>` tag, and are replaced by the "Page Name" and "Settings -> Site Title" fields in the CMS.

 	:::ss
 	$MetaTags